-In the past years, putting together the increase of internet bandwidth supporting high definition instant live video streaming, the increasing capacities of server streaming for thousands of people, together with the price falling for hardware technology, internet access (even on mobile devices), and data centers services, more and more learning companies develop business models centered on webinars in multiple formats which promise to deliver some free information to the watchers/listeners and some sort of attractive special offer.
+In the past years, putting together the increase of internet bandwidth supporting high definition instant live video streaming, the increasing capacities of server streaming for thousands of people, together the price falling for hardware technology, internet access (even on mobile devices), and data centers services, more and more learning companies develop business models centered on webinars in multiple formats which promise to deliver some free information to the watchers/listeners and some sort of attractive special offer.

 In my experience, such webinars can be somewhere between money-making & life-changing to an utter waste of time listening to some charlatan’s bogus.

 Specific programs facilitate access to various learning workshops providing practical blueprints with videos, audio, workbooks, transcripts, forms, procedures, tables, and so on.

 Of course, many people might be convinced to spend some time with this stuff, but I’m going to give you some suggestions about how to not lose too much time while also getting the most out of such opportunities.
 First, what you might not know about most of these: